 Structure of the Programme

-- A candidate whose qualification for admission to the programme is a postgraduate diploma or equivalent may be exempted from papers to a maximum of 60 points, provided that the candidate's previous study is directly relevant to the proposed and approved programme of study.
+- A candidate whose qualification for admission to the programme is a postgraduate diploma or equivalent may be credited with papers to a maximum of 60 points, provided that the candidate's previous study is directly relevant to the proposed and approved programme of study.

 - The programme of study shall be approved by the Faculty of Dentistry.

 - The duration of the programme shall normally be one academic year of full-time study or the equivalent in part-time study.